mdeacey/facebook-gpt-shopify/docs/4_facebook_data_sync/4_1_setting_up_facebook_webhooks.md

 ## Subchapter 4.1: Setting Up Facebook Webhooks for Real-Time Updates

 ### Introduction
 Facebook webhooks enable real-time notifications for page events (e.g., changes to page name or category) to keep the GPT Messenger sales bot’s data up-to-date.
 This subchapter sets up a secure webhook endpoint in the FastAPI application, integrating HMAC verification and registering webhooks during the OAuth flow with appropriate permissions (`pages_show_list`, `pages_manage_metadata`).
-The webhook system uses the UUID from the session-based mechanism (Chapter 3) to identify the user and temporarily stores data in a file-based structure (`facebook/<page_id>/page_data.json`), preparing for cloud storage in a later chapter.
-The focus is on non-sensitive metadata, ensuring secure data handling without exposing access tokens.
+The webhook system uses the UUID from the SQLite-based session mechanism (Chapter 3) to identify the user and temporarily stores data in a file-based structure (`facebook/<page_id>/page_data.json`), preparing for cloud storage in Chapter 6.
+The focus is on non-sensitive metadata, using `TokenStorage` and `SessionStorage` for secure, persistent data management.

 ### Prerequisites
-- Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, UUID/session management).
+- Completed Chapters 1–3 (Facebook OAuth, Shopify OAuth, Persistent Storage and User Identification).
 - FastAPI application running locally (e.g., `http://localhost:5000`) or in a production-like environment (e.g., GitHub Codespaces).
-- Facebook API credentials (`FACEBOOK_APP_ID`, `FACEBOOK_APP_SECRET`, `FACEBOOK_REDIRECT_URI`) set in `.env` (Chapter 1).
+- Facebook API credentials (`FACEBOOK_APP_ID`, `FACEBOOK_APP_SECRET`, `FACEBOOK_REDIRECT_URI`) and `STATE_TOKEN_SECRET` set in `.env` (Chapter 1).
-- A `session_id` cookie set by Shopify OAuth (Chapter 3) to retrieve the UUID.
+- `session_id` cookie set by Shopify OAuth (Chapter 3).
+- SQLite databases (`tokens.db`, `sessions.db`) set up (Chapter 3).
 - A publicly accessible webhook URL for testing (e.g., via ngrok).

 ---

 ### Step 1: Configure Environment Variables
-Update the `.env` file to include webhook-specific variables for Facebook, in addition to the OAuth credentials from Chapters 1 and 2.
+Update the `.env` file to include webhook-specific variables for Facebook, in addition to the OAuth credentials from Chapters 1–3.

 **Updated `.env.example`**:
 ```plaintext